stianlik/elgg-phpunit-example/README.md

 This plugin supports integration testing with Elgg by including the core in PHPUnit bootstrap script.
-This can be useful if you need to verify that your code interacts correctly with the Elgg data model and similar.
+This can be useful if you need to verify that your code interacts correctly with the Elgg data model or similar.

 ## Usage